 Research suggests that female smokers start menopause at an average of 2.5 years earlier than female non-smokers.
 While this gap may seem small, it can have significant consequences for a woman’s health.
 Women who go through menopause early are at a higher risk of developing certain long-term health conditions, such as osteoporosis.
 In addition, early menopause can have a negative impact on a woman’s quality of life, as she may lose some of her reproductive rights and abilities.

 The exact mechanism by which smoking leads to earlier menopause is not yet fully understood.
-However, it is thought that smoking could accelerate the depletion of a woman’s egg supply.
+However, it’s thought that smoking could accelerate the depletion of a woman’s egg supply.
 This hypothesis is supported by the fact that women who smoke tend to have fewer eggs than their non-smoking peers, indicating that the smoking could be having a direct impact on their reproductive system.

 Although smoking is already known to be a health hazard, this new research adds to the evidence linking it to earlier menopause.
 Clearly, smoking is a major health risk which should be avoided whenever possible.
 Women who smoke should be made aware of the potential impact of their habit on their reproductive health, and should be encouraged to consider quitting before it’s too late.

-Smoking and male fertility
+Smoking and Male Fertility

 Smoking has an impact on the sperm at the DNA level.
 Studies show that the chemicals found in cigarettes could bind with the DNA of the sperm, reducing motility (sperm’s ability to swim).
 It can also cause fewer normally shaped sperm, and increased sperm DNA damage.
 Erectile dysfunction and reduced sperm counts have been linked to smoking.
 When combined, these problems make fertilisation and conception more challenging.
+Guys, if you’re dreaming of becoming a dad, it’s time to ditch the cigarettes – they’re like tiny saboteurs, messing with your sperm’s swimming skills and leaving your DNA in tatters.

-The benefits of quitting on fertility
+The Benefits of Quitting on Fertility

 Photo Credit: “Smoke” (CC BY-SA 2.0) by Infomastern